 top of page

 I was so proud of myself for staying well hydrated during a recent hike in the 90 degree heat.
 Proud until I told my well informed friend about the extreme amount of water I'd consumed and she responded with a puzzled look, "And you felt ok after all that water?
 Did you add electrolytes to it?
 Or have any salt."
-Uh....nope.
+Uh....no.

 That's when it struck me - I could have easily overdone it with the water intake.
 I had been so focused on not getting dehydrated, that I'd forgotten about the potential for over hydration or "hyponatremia".
 This risk is as potentially hazardous as dehydration.
 Excessive fluid intake can cause dangerously low levels of sodium in the blood, which is really not good.